jokeri2222/KaHack/README.md

 ![preview](https://raw.githubusercontent.com/jokeri2222/Kahoot-Hack/master/screenshot.png)

 ## Credits
 Huge thanks to [Epic0001](https://github.com/Epic0001) for bug testing and general bug fixing.
+Without his help, this project would be way outdated and not fully working piece of cheatware.

 ## Donations
 The cheat is free to use but if you respect me and my work and you want to support me in making these hacks and updating them.
 Here is a way to donate to me and it really helps me.
 Thank you!